 A Red Orchid Theater is an independent theater committed to presenting new and rarely seen works with high quality production standards.
 The theater was a 2016 recipient of the MacArthur Award.

-Place to eat in Old Town
+Place to eat and drink

 One of my favorite things about Old Town restaurants is that many are multi-generational.
 There’s definitely a newer element of nightlife on Wells Street with clubby bars and modern sleek spaces, but my picks tend to be the “old school” joints in the neighborhood.